 |

-January CPT Robert E. Connor, 188th MP Company, 92nd MP Battalion, replaces CPT Ray W. Lattimore as the My Tho, Dong Tam, and Tan An Detachment's commander and MACV Team 75's MP advisor to the 7th ARVN Infantry Division. |
+January CPT Robert E. Conner, 188th MP Company, 92nd MP Battalion, replaced CPT Ray W. Lattimore as the My Tho, Dong Tam, and Tan An Detachment's commander and MACV Team-75's MP advisor to the 7th ARVN Infantry Division. |

 5 February The 188th Military Police Company detachment in Dong Tam was reassigned to the command of the 720th Military Police Battalion when its parent unit the 92nd Military Police Battalion was the first MP headquarters to be deactivated and withdrawn from Vietnam. |